B-rrrrrr/obsidian_books/Characters/Bloom Family/Leopold Bloom.md

 Seems to be not faithful to his wife in regards to [[Martha]] and that random woman he tried seeing the panties of Also keeps thinking of [[Martha]]
 Extremely judgmental to everyone and everything
+Used to be happier when he worked at Helys